Skip to main content

 How to force restart your iPhone

-Another way to reset your iPhone is to do what Apple officially calls a “force restart.”
+Another way to reset your iPhone 15 or older models is to do what Apple officially calls a “force restart.”
 Once again, no important data will be lost.
 A force restart is recommended when your iPhone is completely unresponsive.
 For example, your iPhone screen turns black (despite it being powered on), the screen freezes, or your iPhone encounters an issue during startup.
 The exact way to perform a force restart depends on which iPhone model you own.

 iPhone 14 Pro labeled with volume up, down, and side buttons